CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_vrf_region.html.markdown

 * `cidr.subnet.subnet_group` - (Optional) The name of the subnet group label for the subnet.
 This argument is required for GCP sites.

 * `vpn_gateway` - (Optional) VPN gateway flag.
 * `hub_network_enable` - (Optional) Hub Network enable flag.
-To set hub network in region, this attribute should be true. this parameter is supported in MSO v3.0 or higher with Cloud APIC version 5.0 or higher.
+To set hub network in region, this attribute should be true.
+This parameter is supported in MSO v3.0 or higher with Cloud APIC version 5.0 or higher.

-* `hub_network` - (Optional) Hub Network to set into the region. this parameter is supported in MSO v3.0 or higher with Cloud APIC version 5.0 or higher.
+* `hub_network` - (Optional) Hub Network to set into the region.
+This parameter is supported in MSO v3.0 or higher with Cloud APIC version 5.0 or higher.
 * `hub_network.name` - (Required) The name of the hub network.
 * `hub_network.tenant_name` - (Required) Tenant name for the hub network.